Program for the education and enrichment of relational skills (PEERS)

 • Teens must be interested in attending the program; must agree to participate voluntarily; and must consistently attend

-Parent must be willing to participate
+Parent must be willing to participate.

 PEERS for young adults

 PEERS for young adults (18 to 24 years) is suited to people who are interested in learning skills to make and keep friends and/or develop romantic relationships.
-During each group session, young adults are taught important social skills and are given the opportunity to practise these skills.

-During the 16week program, participants will be exposed to a range of skills and topics, including how to:
+During the 16 week program, participants will be exposed to a range of skills and topics, including how to:

 • Choose appropriate friends